 AUDIOPHILE AUDITION began as a local program in San Francisco and then in 1985 as a weekly national radio series hosted by John Sunier, and aired for 13½ years on up to 200 public radio and commercial stations.
 In September 1998 its web site for program listings was expanded to this free Internet publication.
-December 2014 is our 189th issue.
+May 2015 is our 194th issue.
 All disc reviews are added thru the month as they are written and received, usually daily.
-The most recent reviews appear at the top of each Section Index.
+The five most recent reviews appear at the top of each Section Index.
 The Home Page lists the five latest published reviews, the Section Index lists the past two months of reviews, and the Archive goes back to January 2001.
 The Disc Index lists all past reviews.
-Vinyls and Pure Audio Blu-rays (and some DVD-As) are included in the SACD/Hi-Res Section, as well as exceptional xrcds.
+Vinyls, Pure Audio Blu-rays and other hi-res formats are included in the SACD/Hi-Res Section, as well as exceptional xrcds.

 — The AUDIOPHILE AUDITION staff

-AV Rant is a podcast featuring a guy and a girl discussing AV topics in an informative but entertaining show.
+AV Rant is a podcast featuring a guy and a girl discussing AV topics in an informative, loose but entertaining show.
 Try it out.
 It’s part of the increasing use of podcasts online.